invent-framework/invent/CODE_OF_CONDUCT.md

 we acknowledge and work through differences.
 In so doing, we transform and enlarge each other.

-To nurture our mutual growth,
+To nurture our mutual growth:

   this is a place of
     learning, understanding, and sharing;